sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -  Draws architecral diagram to show all PCF components involved
 -  Environment variable is set tp JDK11, which will be used by buildpack to recreate droplet

+# Presentation ---------------

+## Student questions

+- ??What is PKG for?
+  - (Bill) PKG deprecated, replaced by TKG
+  - It is K8s platform but does not provide cf experience

+- ??"Firewall/Load-balancer" vs "cf push/cf scale"

+What the slide is trying to say is that in the old days where bare metal (or VM-based) app server is added/removed for scalability or whatever reason, the firewall/load-balancer has to be manually reconfigured while in the PaaS like PCF, there is no manual configuration needed for dynamically added/destroyed app instances.

+However, PCF does not prevent organizations from using firewall/load-balancer along with PCF - in fact in a reasonably good size deployment site of PCF foundations, usage of firewall/load-balancer is common.
+But they are deployed in relation to the PCF foundations not related to app instances.

+- *Is environment variable values are part of droplet?

 # Configuring an App ------------

 ## Talking points (Bill K)

+- Bill used the learning outcomes as talking point guideline
 - What is the problem of the previous codebase where we are returning hard-coded string?
 - Here we are talking about 'configuration' - external to the code